cinaral/rk4_solver/README.md

 # ```rk4_solver```: Runge-Kutta 4th Order Solver
 [Runge-Kutta 4th Order Method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) ODE Solver with events.
-This is a header-only library.
+This is a header-only C++ library.
+MATLAB was used to generate reference solutions for testing.

 It numerically solves a system of ordinary differential equations (ODE) given as $\dot{\mathbf{x}} = \mathbf{f}(t, \mathbf{x}(t)),\quad \mathbf{x}(0)=\mathbf{x}_0.$

-This library has no external dependencies including the standard library and was written with hard real-time embedded applications in mind (e.g. it does not use dynamic memory allocation, RTTI, exceptions).
+This library has no external dependencies including the standard library.
+It was written with hard real-time embedded applications in mind, e.g. it does not use dynamic memory allocation, RTTI or exceptions.
 It can be compiled for ```float```s by enabling the ```__USE_SINGLE_PRECISION__``` compiler flag.

 # Installation